California Driver Handbook - Sharing the Road

 On a divided highway with 4 or more traffic lanes in one direction, these vehicles may also be driven in the lane just to the left of the right lane.

 Avoid these mistakes when driving around large trucks:

 - Cutting off a truck in traffic or on the highway to reach an exit or turn.
 Cutting into the open space in front of a truck is dangerous.
-Trying to beat a truck through a single-lane construction zone, for example, removes the truck driver’s cushion of safety and places you and others in danger.
+For example, trying to beat a truck through a single-lane construction zone, removes the truck driver’s cushion of safety and places you and others in danger.
 Slow down and take your turn entering the construction zone.
 Do not speed up to pass a truck, so you can exit the roadway.
 Take a moment to slow down and exit behind a truck—it will only take you a few extra seconds.

 - Lingering alongside a truck when passing.
 Always pass a large truck on the left side, and after you pass the truck, move ahead of it.
 Do not linger.
 Otherwise, you make it very difficult, if not impossible, for the trucker to take evasive action if an obstacle appears in the road ahead.

 - Following too closely or tailgating.
 When you follow so closely be- hind a truck that you cannot see the truck driver’s side view mirrors, the trucker cannot see you and has no way of knowing you are there.
 Tailgating a truck, or any vehicle, is dangerous because you take away your own cushion of safety if the vehicle in front of you stops quickly.

 - Underestimating the size and speed of an approaching tractor-trailer.
 A large tractor-trailer often appears to be traveling at a slower speed because of its large size.
-Many collisions involving a passenger vehicle and a large truck occur at intersections, when the passenger vehicle driver did not realize how close the truck was or how fast it was traveling.
+Many collisions involving a passenger vehicle and large truck occur at intersections, when the passenger vehicle’s driver did not realize how close the truck was or how fast it was traveling.